1857 Wallachian parliamentary election: Results

 In the church sections, the bishops led campaigns for or against union.
 As early as April 1857, Calinic, the Bishop of Râmnic, described union as "the crowning of our battles and of the blood we shed for the Cross", pushing his monks to vote in favor; Metropolitan Neofit II was more reserved about his opinions at that stage, and described by church historian Natalia Manoilescu-Dinu as "duplicitous".
 Calinic's enthusiasm was replicated by Filotei, the Bishop of Buzău, who openly adhered to the National Party platform.
 Clergymen elected in their respective class included four protopopes, represented four sees: Constantin of Râmnic (a "fully committed partisan of the Union"), Iancu of Bucharest, Constantin of Argeș, and Vasile of Buzău.
 Other seats were taken by Atanasie Stoenescu of Sadova Monastery and Ieronim of Bistrița.

 Wallachia's ad hoc Divan opened on September 29 (October 10), seven days after its Moldavian counterpart.
 The rainy weather did not chase away the crowd gathering in a show of support on Dealul Mitropoliei, Bucharest.
 The celebration lasted into the night, with Bucharest festively lit with the newly introduced gas lighting and adorned with the National Party's slogans.
 The Divan's first session saw enthusiastic speeches, including one by Rosetti which ended with shouts of Trăiască România! ("Long Live Romania!").
 It subsequently organized itself: two committees were set up to validate the deputies and come up a parliamentary procedure; one was chaired by Grigore Gr.
 Ghica.
 Metropolitan Neofit was, ex officio, the Divan's president, and tacitly endorsed the union, with N. Golescu elected vice president by a large margin.
-The Divan's secretaries included D. Brătianu (elected with 85 votes), C. A. Crețulescu, Rosetti, Scarlat Turnavitu, Ștefan Golescu, and Bosianu.
+The Divan's secretaries included D. Brătianu (elected with 85 votes), C. A. Kretzulescu, Rosetti, Turnavitu, Ștefan Golescu, and Bosianu.
 Iancu Ionașcu oversaw the official printing office.